gsantiago/subtitle.js/README.md

     return captions
   })
   .then(captions => {
-    // stringies it in vtt format
+    // stringifies it in vtt format
     return stringify(captions, { format: 'vtt' })
   })
 ```